SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/GEAR_RT.rst

    The addition of the particle volume term for the radiation flux was made so that the initial conditions are compatible with the SPHM1RT conventions, and both methods can run on the exact same ICs.

+.. [#f2] For example, choosing cgs units as the interal units may lead to trouble with grackle.
+(Trouble like a gas at 10^6K without any heating sources heating up instead of cooling down.)
+The library is set up to work with units geared towards cosmology.
+According to Britton Smith (private comm), a decent rule of thumb is density_units ~ proton mass in g, time_units ~ 1 Myr to 1 Gyr in s, length_units ~ 1 kpc to 1 Mpc in cm.
+This should keep you in a relatively safe range.
+   This is the state of things at 08.2022, with grackle being at version 3.2 (commit ``a089c837b8649c97b53ed3c51c84b1decf5073d8``)